Best Hatchet for Camping

 Blade dulls more quickly when chopping hardwood materials

-Forged from a single piece of high-quality steel, this hatchet can certainly keep an edge through numerous uses.
-It measures about three and one quarter inches in length, and is well suited for splitting the softer woods such as pine.
+The overall look and feel of this camping hatchet let you know that this was a well thought out design.
+Not only is it forged from a single piece of metal, but it also includes a leather grip and a nylon sheath as well.
+While some customers did not find the lacquered finish on the handle appealing, the wood hatchet is still solidly built.
+Forged from a single piece of high-quality steel, this camping hatchet can certainly keep an edge through numerous uses.
+It measures about three and one-quarter inches in length and is well suited for splitting the softer woods such as pine.
 There have been reports, however of the edge becoming dull more quickly when faced with hardwood material.

 Weighing in at just shy of two pounds, this is a lightweight hatchet that is perfect for the smaller jobs.

-This is perhaps one of the most budget friendly hatchets meant for camping that you can find on the market today.
-Well within the price point for most outdoors enthusiasts.
+This is perhaps one of the most budget-friendly hatchets meant for camping that you can find on the market today.
+Well within the price point for most outdoor enthusiasts.

 The hatchet weighs about two lbs, so it is fairly lightweight and easy to carry.
 While it may not be suitable for every job around the campground, the sharp edge and weight will make short work of quite a few smaller branches.